 About the Adaptation

 The first thing I did was kill off (write out) the men.
 In my adaption of The Turn of the Screw, now called Ghost Story, the two ladies, Miss (governess to two angelic children) and Mrs Grose (obedient servant) acknowledge the minor characters (Miss Jessel and Peter Quint) but they are never seen on stage.
-In my ghost story the women also play the possessed children, Miles and Flora.
+In my ghost story, the women also play the possessed children, Miles and Flora.
 This is my point of difference over other adaptions of The Turn of the Screw.
-Ghost Story is told from perspective of the two repressed women, in particular the governess, a young woman prone to extreme sexual fantasies.
+Ghost Story is told from the perspective of the two repressed women, in particular the governess, a young woman prone to extreme sexual fantasies.

-A young minister’s daughter (Miss) believes the children in her charge (Miles and Flora) are possessed by two ghostly horrors; previous servants who worked at Bly (isolated country mansion) who both died in mysterious circumstances.
+A young minister’s daughter (Miss) believes the children in her charge (Miles and Flora) are possessed by two ghostly horrors; previous servants who worked at Bly (an isolated country mansion) who both died in mysterious circumstances.
 Miss with the aid of servant Mrs Grose, set out to rescue the children from the clutches of these two devils, in an effort to save the children’s souls from burning in hell.

-The Coronavirus and best laid plans!
+The Coronavirus and best-laid plans!